 Hyperbaric Oxygen Therapy and its uses in breeding “difficult mares”

 The patient is a fourteen year-old Quarter Horse mare who has been barren for four years.
-Dr. Fred Benker, with Equine Medical Center of Ocala was called to do a reproduction exam on the mare and handle the breeding.
+Dr. Fred Benker, with Equine Medical Center was called to do a reproduction exam on the mare and handle the breeding.
 Upon doing the first exam January 22, 2009 the mare presented with 4+ fluid in her uterus and her cervix was stenotic (tight).
 She cultured with klebsiella and a 4+ cytology.
 The mare was lavaged on January 23rd and 24th.
 From January 26th to the 30th, she was lavaged four additional times and infused with the antibiotic Timentin.
 Oxitocin was administered three times daily throughout the heat cycle.
 On the 28th, 29th and 30th of January, she was also treated in the hyperbaric chamber at a depth of 2.5 ATA for 45 minutes.

 She was checked again on February 17th, with the ultrasound showing no fluid in her uterus.
 On February 20th a culture and cytology was performed.
 The culture showed no growth and the cytology was normal.